dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 | 18  | Chamorro | cham1312   |

 > [!TIP]
-> Good to know: Sometimes the IDs in LanguageTable are Glottocodes or ISO 639-3 codes, but they don’t have to be.
+> Good to know: Sometimes the IDs in LanguageTable are [Glottocodes (curated by Glottolog)](https://glottolog.org/glottolog/language) or [ISO 639-3 codes (curated by SIL International)](https://iso639-3.sil.org/), but they don’t have to be.
 They just have to be unique within that dataset.
 In Grambank, the IDs are Glottocodes, but WALS has its own specific unique code-system different from both Glottocodes and ISO 639-3.
 If you want Glottocodes, go look for a column called Glottocode in the LanguageTable - don’t use the ID column.

 > [!TIP]
 > Good to know: Glottocodes contain 4 letters or numbers and then 4 numbers.
 The first 4 characters are not always letters.
 For example, `ww2p1234` and `3adt1234` are existing glottocodes.